Supporting multi-unit managers to develop the mindset, skills and tools necessary to consistently achieve operational excellence.

 Is the Mastering Multi-Unit Management programme a set number of modules and workshops?

-No – the number of workshop sessions, one-to-one coaching and ‘ops-servations’ included in a development programme will vary significantly from business to business, depending on their unique needs.
+No, the number of workshop sessions, one-to-one coaching and “ops-servations” included in a development programme will vary significantly from business to business, depending on its unique needs.
 Although a typical programme runs from three to nine months, the number of programme activities and its overall duration is always determined on a client-by-client basis.

 I have a mix of existing and potential multi-unit managers who may benefit from this development support.
 Can they experience the programme at the same time?

-Yes – indeed mixing existing and potential multi-unit managers can be a powerful way to share best practice, allowing new managers to learn from the experience of current multi-unit managers whilst simultaneously up-skilling both groups with new content and ideas.
+Yes, indeed mixing existing and potential multi-unit managers can be a powerful way to share best practice, allowing new managers to learn from the experience of current multi-unit managers while up-skilling both groups with new content and ideas.

 How many people can participate in a programme?

-A full programme of support would normally involve between 4 to 12 people, however, MMU has also developed programmes for individual multi-unit managers, that are naturally focused on one-to-one coaching sessions and ‘ops-servations’ instead of workshop sessions.
+A full programme of support would normally involve between four to 12 people.
+However, MMU has also developed programmes for individual multi-unit managers that are focused on one-to-one coaching sessions and “ops-servations” instead of workshop sessions.

 Do you offer refunds for the programme?

-Yes, we offer a limited 30-day money back guarantee that commences on the delivery date of the first workshop or one-to-one coaching session rather than the exploratory stage of the programme development.
-To qualify for a refund, please contact our support team at firstname.lastname@example.org and we commit to responding within two business days.
+Yes, we offer a limited 30-day money back guarantee that starts on the delivery date of the first workshop or one-to-one coaching session rather than the exploratory stage of the programme development.
+To qualify for a refund, please contact our support team at email@example.com and we will respond within two business days.